 Taken together, these three types of tectonic plate action are what is responsible for shaping the Earth’s crust and leading to periodic renewal of its surface over the course of millions of years.

-At its outer edge, where it meets the atmosphere, the temperature of the crust of the Earth is the same temperature as the air.
+The temperature of the Earth’s crust ranges considerably.
+At its outer edge, where it meets the atmosphere, the crust’s temperature is the same temperature as that of the air.
 So, it might be as hot as 35 °C in the desert and below freezing in Antarctica.
-But if you dig down, the temperatures go up.
-Once you reach the mantle – the next layer of the Earth – the temperatures have risen from 200 °C (392°F) to 400°C (752°F).
+On average, the surface of the Earth’s crust experiences temperatures of about 14°C.

-The deepest mine in the world is the TauTona gold mine in South Africa, measuring 3.9 km deep.
-This is only about 10% of the depth of the crust in Africa, and yet the temperatures down at the bottom of the mine reach a sweltering 55 °C. The mine needs air conditioning to bring the temperature down to the point that it’s comfortable for miners to work all day.
+And as geologists have known for some time, if you dig down into the continental crust, temperatures will go up.
+For example, the deepest mine in the world is currently the TauTona gold mine in South Africa, measuring 3.9 km deep.
+At the bottom of the mine, temperatures reach a sweltering 55 °C, which requires that air conditioning be provided so that it’s comfortable for the miners to work all day.